Forty Fort in Luzerne County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1972 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Military • Notable Buildings • War, US Revolutionary.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical year for this entry is 1790.

 Location.
 41° 17.899′ N, 75° 51.744′ W. Marker is in Forty Fort, Pennsylvania, in Luzerne County.
-Marker is on Wyoming Avenue near Denison Street.
+It is on Wyoming Avenue near Denison Street.
 Touch for map.
 Marker is at or near this postal address: 35 Denison Street, Kingston PA 18704, United States of America.
 Touch for directions.